hailedereje/Computer_Graphics_3D_building_Model_simulation_project/README.md

   - we have used blender throught the design process upto complation
   - we have used pygame to render the obj file from blender

-  note: whan it first rendered it viewer can zoom in and out to see the details of each structure.
+  note: whan it first rendered the viewer can zoom in and out to see the details of each structure.

-  - you can see the detail by zooming in to the direction you want.
+  - you can als0 focuse on specific the object by pointing to it and zooming in to the direction you want.
   - you can also rotate to the any direction all using by touchpad.